apache/buildstream/HACKING.rst

 can specify a prefix to match.
 E.g. if you want to run all of the frontend tests you can do::

-  ./setup.py test --addopts '-k tests/frontend/'
+  ./setup.py test --addopts 'tests/frontend/'

 Specific tests can be chosen by using the :: delimeter after the test module.
 If you wanted to run the test_build_track test within frontend/buildtrack.py you could do::

-  ./setup.py test --adopts '-k tests/frontend/buildtrack.py::test_build_track'
+  ./setup.py test --addopts 'tests/frontend/buildtrack.py::test_build_track'

 We also have a set of slow integration tests that are disabled by default - you will notice most of them marked with SKIP in the pytest